VIVEKCHOWDARI10/SampleJavaApps/README.md

 2. Jenkins pipeline is triggered

-   Jenkins:

-3. Clones application repo
+3. Jenkins Clones application repo

 4. Builds the application using Maven